 - 1. Critically appraise the current research published on recreational cannabis.
 Expand and diversify the range of cannabis research. - 1.1.
 Focus on early epidemiological studies done in areas of recent legalization (such as Colorado). - 1.2.
 Include previously neglected topics such as efficacy, rather than focusing solely on safety. - 1.3.
 Take advantage of the newly legal status of recreational cannabis to recruit study participants. - 2.
-Create a longitudinal evidence-based cannabis course that will be integrated into undergraduate medical education. - 2.1.
+If appropriate or feasible, create a longitudinal evidence-based cannabis course that will be integrated into undergraduate medical education. - 2.1.
 This course should consist of evidence-based techniques such as didactic lectures and interactive small group sessions. - 2.2.
 Include the following subjects in the cannabis curriculum: history and legality, endocannabinoid system biology, pharmacology, use in disease states, safety, abuse, approach to patient questions, and public policy - 3.
-Provide specialized cannabis training in continuing medical studies (residency and fellowships). - 3.1.
+If appropriate or feasible, provide specialized cannabis training in continuing medical studies (residency and fellowships). - 3.1.
 This training should be preferably given to specialties that frequently interact with populations who may use cannabis including family medicine, oncology, psychiatry, addiction medicine, and ophthalmology. - 3.2.
 Resident and fellow training should consist primarily of practice-reinforced methods including patient case studies. - 4.
-Educators should encourage their students to approach this curriculum in an evidence-based manner, trying to disregard any ill-founded preconceived idea and biases (that may have been the product of pre-legalization stigmas). - 5.
-Expand funding for medical education and research on cannabis. - 5.1.
+Educators should encourage their students to approach any developed curriculum in an evidence-based manner, trying to disregard any ill-founded preconceived idea and biases (that may have been the product of pre-legalization stigmas). - 5.
+If feasible, expand funding for medical education and research on cannabis. - 5.1.
 Request government funding by presenting the issue from a public health perspective. - 5.2.
 Consider corporate funding while ensuring that any education and research remains unbiased and in-line with current CFMS industry funding guidelines.6